AT&T vs. Mint Mobile: Which is right for you?

 |12 months||$15/mo. ($180)||$20/mo. ($240)||$25/mo. ($300)||$30/mo. ($360)|

-Though Mint Mobile doesn't offer multi-line discounts and isn't the best family plan out there, it does let you save by buying in bulk.
-It's an ideal plan if you need a single line and you're able to pay for a few months upfront, with the largest savings coming in when you sign up for 12 months.
+Mint Mobile doesn't offer multi-line discounts but it is an ideal plan if you need a single line and you're able to pay for a few months upfront, with the largest savings coming in when you sign up for 12 months.
 For 12 months on the unlimited plan, you'll pay $30 per month plus taxes and fees, or just $15 per month if you opt for the 4GB plan.
 Keep in mind that your monthly bill will go up unless you sign up for 12 months after your three-month introductory offer.

 Though you can call Mexico and Canada for free with any Mint Mobile plan, you'll have to pay extra to reach other countries.
 International roaming is also available by adding a credit of $5, $10, or $20 to your UpRoam account, but if you plan on using your phone a lot while overseas, it's best to consider other options.